 Example: you can test this by recovering a wallet with the Recovery Phrase "teach reason poem" and the BIP39 passphrase "t4@P2".
 If you do it correctly, you will see a BTC transaction history.
 If you don't enable the option, or use any other passphrase, you will also recover a completely blank wallet.

 Note for NYCoin: If you used NYC with the first 1.8 beta version, add a new wallet setting the derivation path to "M/44H/175H/0H" on advanced settings.
 Then transfer those coins to the first (the default, with no altered path) wallet so there's no confusion in the future.

-Bonus tip 1: If you still have your old phone with your original Coinomi wallet, you can check If you are using the extra BIP39 passphrase by going to "... / Settings / Show recovery phrase".
+Bonus tip 1: If you still have your old phone with your original Coinomi wallet on Android, you can check If you are using the extra BIP39 passphrase by going to "... / Settings / Show recovery phrase".
 If the option is enabled on your current wallet, you will see a note "This recovery Phrase is protected with a BIP39 passphrase".
 However the passphrase itself will not be shown.